 Feedback was obtained by a yearly Community Pharmacy Patient Questionnaire (CPPQ) survey, and by handing customers cards inviting them to complete an online survey.
-91.7% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
+98.6% of respondents to the most recent CPPQ survey had rated the pharmacy as very good or excellent.
 A complaints procedure was available in the practice leaflet which was displayed in the retail area.
-Following comments about the time taken to prepare prescriptions, the pharmacy had introduced an express lane for people to use when they had received a text message alerting them that their prescription was ready to collect.
-The team also worked hard to ensure that they were up to date with dispensing prescriptions collected from the surgery.
+The store manager felt that comments about the time taken to prepare prescriptions had been addressed by sending more prescriptions to DSP.
+The pharmacy had also introduced an express lane for people to use when they had received a text message alerting them that their prescription was ready to collect.